dojo/site/content/blog/en/dojo-resource-widgets.md

 </button>
 ```

 The widget tracks the current page of our results in local state.
-So in order to update the page we are on, we are going to increment or decrement the page.
+To update the page we are on, we are going to increment or decrement the page.
 Using the `icache` with a function to inject local state, this becomes pretty straightforward.

 ```ts
 icache.set("page", (current = 1) => current - 1);
 icache.set("page", (current = 1) => current + 1);
 ```

 Modifying local state becomes super simple now that we have access to the current state right in the `icache.set()` method.
 You don't need to do this outside the `icache` and then update it.
-This is a small touch, but I think it's one that makes development a delight.
+While this is a small touch, I think it's one that makes development a delight.

 Finally, we are going to iterate over the results of our resource and display them.